ericksonl/souhackathon2023/README.md

 I grossly underestimated just how many words I would need to map.
 The dictionary is still not complete, but given more time I would be able to map these out.
 Many of the same words had different meanings.
 For example, Cheerely, which can be used as an exclamation, or as in "cheerful."
 I did not have enoug time to check for phrases, which requires a completely new dictionary.
+The Fun Translation API only allows 5 calls per hour, which is less than convenient, and I very quickly ran into rate limiting issues.
+Be forewarned.

 ## What I learned
 Translating to Shakespearean is easy, but translating from Shakespearean is very difficult.